danilopgon/ToDo-List-VanillaJS/README.md

 # ToDo-List-VanillaJS

-A basic to-do list using vanilla JS + Tailwind
+A basic to-do list made with vanilla JS + Tailwind

 # How to run